About

 ”Segment”

-Vovk.ts introduces another hierarchical level to back-end called segments that allows to split the back-end into smaller parts configured differently, that emit RPC schema separately for each segment.
-Traditional hierarchy that looks like back-end -> controller -> handler
+Vovk.ts introduces an additional hierarchical level to the back-end called segments, which allows you to split the back-end into smaller, independently configured parts.
+Each segment emits its RPC schema separately.
+The traditional hierarchy of back-end → controller → handler

-gets extended to back-end -> segment -> controller -> handler
+is extended to back-end → segment → controller → handler

 .
-Each segment is a separate Next.js route that can be configured independently and compiled into a separate serverless function on build, creating multiple smaller “back-ends”.
+Each segment is a separate Next.js route that can be configured independently and compiled into a separate serverless function during the build process, creating multiple smaller “back-ends”.

-A segment can be turned into a static segment that makes its endpoints to be compiled into static JSON files during the build time, allowing to use them for historical data, OpenAPI documentation, or any other data that is generated on build time.
+A segment can be converted into a static segment, which compiles its endpoints into static JSON files during build time.
+This is useful for historical data, OpenAPI documentation, or any other data that should be generated at build time.

 More info